 Advertising costs include expenses associated with the promotion of the Company's brand, products and services to its clients.
-These costs include the new corporate branding in fiscal 2023, digital and social marketing related to our brand and website, company store, integrated marketing experience, on-site customer meeting and sponsorship of events.
+These costs include the new corporate branding in fiscal 2023, digital and social marketing related to the Company's brand and website, company store, integrated marketing experience, on-site client meeting and sponsorship of events.
 Advertising costs are expensed as incurred and included in sales and marketing expenses in the Consolidated Statements of Operations.
-Advertising expenses were \$10.5 million, \$16.2 million and \$6.1 million for the fiscal years ended February 29, 2024 and February 28, 2023 and 2022, respectively.
+Advertising expenses were \$8.0 million, \$10.5 million and \$16.2 million for the fiscal years ended February 28, 2025, February 29, 2024 and February 28, 2023, respectively.